Jessica Chen Weiss

 Mary Gallagher is the Amy and Alan Lowenstein Professor of Democracy, Democratization, and Human Rights at the University of Michigan, where she is also the director of the International Institute.
 She is an expert in Chinese politics, law and society, and labor politics.
 Her most recent book is Authoritarian Legality in China: Law, Workers and the State, published by Cambridge University Press in 2017.
 She is a member of the National Committee on US-China Relations and has consulted for the World Bank, the US State Department and Department of Labor, and many other NGOs and international organizations.

-Rory Truex is an Assistant Professor in Princeton’s Department of Politics and Princeton’s School of Public and International Affairs.
+Rory Truex is an Associate Professor in Princeton’s Department of Politics and Princeton’s School of Public and International Affairs.
 His research focuses on Chinese politics and theories of authoritarian rule.
 His book Making Autocracy Work: Representation and Responsiveness in Modern China investigates the nature of representation in authoritarian systems, specifically the politics surrounding China’s National People’s Congress.
 He is currently working on a new set of projects on repression, human rights, and dissent in contemporary China.

-Margaret Lewis is Professor of Law at Seton Hall University, where her research focuses on law in China and Taiwan with an emphasis on criminal justice and human rights.
+Margaret Lewis is Professor of Law and Associate Dean for Faculty Development at Seton Hall University, where her research focuses on law in China and Taiwan with an emphasis on criminal justice and human rights.
 She has been a Fulbright Senior Scholar at National Taiwan University, a visiting professor at Academia Sinica, a Public Intellectuals Program Fellow with the National Committee on United States-China Relations, and a delegate to the US-Japan Foundation’s US-Japan Leadership Program.
 She is a Member of the Council on Foreign Relations.
 Before joining Seton Hall, Professor Lewis served as a Senior Research Fellow at NYU School of Law’s U.S.-Asia Law Institute where she worked on criminal justice reforms in China.

 HUMAN RIGHTS, LAW, & DEMOCRACY